sezzle/sezzle-shopware5/README.md

 * If you have successfully installed the Sezzle plugin, then Sezzle will be included as a payment method in the checkout page.
 * Select `Sezzle` and move forward.
 * Once you click `Complete Payment`, you will be redirected to `Sezzle Checkout` to complete the checkout.
+Note: If your account is already tokenized, skip the next two steps as you will not be redirected to Sezzle.
-* **[Optional]** In the final page of Sezzle Checkout, check the `Approve {Store Name} to process payments from your Sezzle account for future transactions.
+* **[Optional]** On the final page of Sezzle Checkout, check the `Approve {Store Name} to process payments from your Sezzle account for future transactions.
 You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
 * Finally, click on `Complete Order` to complete your purchase.
-Note that, if your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
 * On successful order placement, you will be redirected to the order confirmation page.

 ## Capture Payment